Israel, Van Kooy & Days, LLC

 Reach Accord Law and Mediation Services

 Marion Lee Wasserman emphasizes dispute resolution, not dispute escalation.
 She helps clients reduce the cost and bitterness of divorce.
 At the same time, she has the knowledge and experience to help clients identify their legal goals, assess their options and protect their rights.
 Her fees are affordable and reasonable, and she helps clients reach agreements that are fair, thorough and client-directed.
-A practicing attorney in Massachusetts for over fifteen years, she has had her own law practice since 1993 and has been a mediator since 1995, with advanced training in divorce and family mediation.
+She has been a Massachusetts attorney for over twenty-five years and is the sole proprietor of Reach Accord Law and Mediation Services, a firm dedicated exclusively to the practice of family law.
+She has been a mediator since 1995, with advanced training in divorce and family mediation.
 She is also a trained collaborative lawyer and the author of a book on family issues.

 Karen M. Buckley, Esq.